robertandersonnft/proof-of-play-consensus-protocol/README.md

 # 🧠 Proof-of-Play Consensus Protocol (PoPX Protocol)

 > **The Consensus Engine of Verified Competition**
-> “If it wasn’t PoP-CP, it didn’t really happen.”
+> “If it wasn’t PoPX Protocol, it didn’t really happen.”

 ## 🎮 Overview